rdfostrich/article-jws2018-ostrich/content/evaluation.md

 but query evaluation is *slower* for VM and *faster* or *equal* for DM and VQ.
 Results from previous section showed that for BEAR-A, BEAR-B-daily and BEAR-B-hourly, OSTRICH requires *less* space than HDT-IC.
-In order to validate that query evaluation is slower for VM but faster for DM and VQ, we compared the means using the two-sample t-test, for which the results can be found in [](#hypo-test-2).
+In order to validate that query evaluation is slower for VM but faster or equal for DM and VQ, we compared the means using the two-sample t-test, for which the results can be found in [](#hypo-test-2).
 In all cases, the means are not equal with a confidence of 95%.
 For BEAR-B-daily and BEAR-B-hourly, HDT-IC is faster for VM queries, but slower for DM and VQ queries.
-For BEAR-A, HDT-IC is faster for all query typs.
+For BEAR-A, HDT-IC is faster for all query types.
 We can therefore *accept* Hypothesis 2 for BEAR-B-daily and BEAR-B-hourly, but *reject* it for BEAR-A.

 <figure id="hypo-test-2" class="table" markdown="1">